ignaciohrdz/classical-iqa-python/README.md

 ### Codebook Representation for No-Reference Image Assessment (CORNIA)

 CORNIA is a very famous no-reference IQA measure that also makes use of visual codebooks.
 It was presented in [Unsupervised Feature Learning Framework for No-reference Image Quality Assessment (Ye et al., 2012)](https://ieeexplore.ieee.org/document/6247789) and, after reading the other papers more carefully, I discovered that CORNIA was the starting point for many codebook-based methods (SOM, LFA, HOSA...).

+### Codebook-based Image Quality Assessment (CBIQ)

+[Ye and Doermann (2011)](https://ieeexplore.ieee.org/document/6165361), the same authors of CORNIA, were the first ones to propose the use of visual codebooks for image quality assessment.
+Their first approach, before CORNIA, consisted of using Gabor-ﬁlter based features to generate visual codewords, which I've reproduced thanks to Scikit-image's Gabor filters.
+The reason why I don't use OpenCV's Gabor filter is because it requires specifying the kernel size, and the authors never specified that parameter.
+After some search, it looks like in MATLAB's implementation of Gabor filters [the kernel size is determined automatically](https://www.mathworks.com/matlabcentral/answers/456411-what-is-the-filter-size-of-imgaborfilt#answer_1536630), which makes it very similar to [Scikit-image's implementation](https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.gabor_kernel).

 ### Semantic Obviousness Metric (SOM)